13 Things Pale Girls Are Sick of Hearing

 Or, even worse, “Wow, you look TERRIBLE!
 You should be at home in bed!”
 I just have to go easy on the blusher to find myself on the receiving end of comments like this, and if I don’t wear any makeup at all, people will be calling an ambulance before I know it.
 Because there’s nothing like being told how horrific you look to make you feel good about yourself, huh?

-You know, I probably COULD, if I was willing to risk skin cancer, but I actually think I’ll just keep slathering myself in SPF 110, if it’s all the same to you…
+You know, I probably COULD, if I was willing to risk skin cancer, but I actually think I’ll just keep slathering my delicate pale skin in SPF 110, if it’s all the same to you…

-If you’ve ever wanted to truly shock someone to their very core, just try telling them you have no desire whatsoever to get a sun-tan.
+If you’ve ever wanted to truly shock someone to their very core, just try telling them you have no desire whatsoever to get a sun-tan, and are just going to keep your pale skin, if it’s all the same to them.
 They’re be talking about it for days…

 I’m really struggling to think of an easier way to explain this to you…